Louis-Aime/Milesian-calendar-VBA/README.md

 Due to Excel, no date before year 100 can be handled.
 Separators between date elements must be the same (except comma with spaces).
 It is possible to specify only 2 date elements, including the month.
 If specified, the year is 3-digits.
-Elsewhise, it is considered "current year".
+If missing, it is considered "current year".
 If day of month is not specified, it is set to 1.
 This function applied to *string* date expressions from 1/1/1900 to 28/02/1900 yields correct dates.